michioxd/neko/README.md

 # neko.exe
 neko is kawaii - a joke program lmao

+## How it work?
+Hmmm, change desktop background, delete all items in User/Desktop folder, and a Nice Dialog nyaaaaa

 ## Developing
 Please make sure you have the following prerequisites: